Bible Commentary and Reference Guide

-Having a library of good Bible commentary and reference books will help you gain a deeper understanding of scripture, strengthen your faith, and expand your ability to create a powerful sermon.
-Most of the reference books listed below can be found on Amazon or at your local Christian bookstore.
+Building an extensive library of Bible commentary and reference guides will help you gain a deeper understanding of scripture, strengthen your faith, and expand your ability to create a powerful sermon or message.
+Most popular works can be found on Amazon, while others are offered as free downloads on the author’s website.
+To build your library, start with the following study guides, dictionaries, concordances, and commentaries.

 Studying commentaries from other teachers is a must if you want to be a good expositor of the Word.
 That said, always use at least two or three different sources.
 You will come away from your study confident that you have adequately researched your passage and heard from God regarding how He wants the message applied.